eXist-db/AtomicWiki/README.md

 # AtomicWiki

-AtomicWiki is a wiki engine, tightly integrated with the eXist-db native XML database (http://exist-db.org).
+AtomicWiki is a wiki engine, tightly integrated with the [eXist-db](https://exist-db.org) native XML database.

 ## Features